-Often, these dogs will also curl up by themselves, away from other members of a household, when the human they are most closely bonded to is absent.
+Often, these dogs will not interact with other people, preferring to curl up by themselves—away from other members of a household—when the human they are most closely bonded with is absent.

 If a dog urinates or defecates in the presence of his guardian, its house soiling is probably more of a house-training issue.

 A dog may bark, whine or howl when left alone or when separated from its guardian.